Conservative Anosov diffeomorphisms of the two torus without an absolutely continuous invariant measure: Type Anosov Diffeomorphisms

-\dedicatory{\textbf{Acknowledgement:} Section \ref{sec:Type--Markov} is part of the Author's PhD thesis in Tel Aviv University done under the supervision of Jon Aaronson.
-I would like to thank Jon Aaronson and Omri Sarig for many helpful discussions and their continuous support.
-This research was supported in part by the European Advanced Grant StochExtHomog (ERC AdG 320977). }
+\subsection{Acknowledgement: Section \ref{sec:Type--Markov} is part of the Author's PhD thesis in Tel Aviv University done under the supervision of Jon Aaronson.
+I would like to thank many people among them Jon Aaronson, Omri Sarig and Ian Melbourne for many helpful discussions and their continuous support.
+This research was supported in part by the European Advanced Grant StochExtHomog (ERC AdG 320977).}